rtdean93/genesis/README.md

 # genesis-profile
-A Drupal 8 Installation Sub Profile of the Lightning Profile
+A Drupal 8 Installation Sub Profile of the Lightning Profile.